Szczekociny rail crash: Reactions

 Polish Google Search page, displaying a black ribbon after the rail crash.

-The President, Bronislaw Komorowski, declared two days of mourning beginning on Monday 5 March.
-Polish Prime Minister Donald Tusk said that the incident was "[Poland's] most tragic train disaster in many, many years", referring to the 1990 Ursus accident, and that it was too soon to speculate what caused the Szczekociny collision.
+Then-president of Poland Bronislaw Komorowski declared two days of mourning beginning on Monday 5 March.
+Polish Prime Minister Donald Tusk said that the incident was "[Poland's] most tragic train disaster in many, many years", referring to the 1990 Ursus accident, and that it was too soon to speculate about what caused the Szczekociny collision.
 Tusk added that human error could not be excluded from the lines of enquiry.

-Slawomir Nowak, the Minister of Transport, insisted that Polish rail travel was safe and that safety is a priority.
-He added that people planning to travel on the Polish railway system during Euro 2012 need not worry, stating that he believes that "the train system – not only in Poland but all of Europe – is still very safe".
+Slawomir Nowak, the Minister of Transport, insisted that Polish rail travel was safe and that safety was a priority.
+He added that people planning to travel on the Polish railway system during Euro 2012 need not worry, stating that he believed that "the train system – not only in Poland but all of Europe – is still very safe".

 Pope Benedict XVI wrote to Archbishop Józef Michalik expressing condolences, stating that it was "with pain [he received] the news of the train crash".
 He gave all casualties of the incident his "apostolic blessing" and said that he was praying for the victims and their families.

+Prime Minister of the United Kingdom David Cameron wrote to Tusk, expressing his "heartfelt sympathy and support", stating that he was "shocked and saddened" by the incident.
 German Chancellor Angela Merkel and Foreign Minister Guido Westerwelle also sent Tusk and the victims' families their condolences.
 President of Slovakia Ivan Gašparovič – along with Prime Minister Iveta Radičová and Foreign Minister Mikuláš Dzurinda – gave their sympathy to the families and relatives of the incident's victims.
 Prime Minister of the Czech Republic Petr Nečas wrote to "express [his] grief over every human life that has perished in the disaster".
 Andrius Kubilius, the Prime Minister of Lithuania, wished Poland "the strength required in those moments of grief and mourning".
 Prime Minister of Hungary Viktor Orbán wrote to Tusk to reassure him that the "Hungarian people are joining [their] Polish friends in mourning".
 Boyko Borisov, the Prime Minister of Bulgaria, sent his "most sincere condolences to the families and relatives of the victims", stating that the Bulgarian people "join [them] in pain".
 The Prime Minister of Singapore Lee Hsien Loong wrote a letter to Tusk, expressing his "deepest condolences to the people of Poland".